adslab0/adslab0.github.io/members.md

 * Education

-Ph.D. in Computer Science at the State University of New York at Stony Brook (2022, Jun.) &nbsp;

-M.S. in Computer Science at the State University of New York at Stony Brook

-M.B.A. in IT&Media MBA at the Korea Advanced Institute of Science and Technology (KAIST) &nbsp;

-B.S. in Computer Science at Ewha Womans University
+-Ph.D. in Computer Science at the State University of New York at Stony Brook (2022, Jun.) <br> -M.S. in Computer Science at the State University of New York at Stony Brook <br> -M.B.A. in IT&Media MBA at the Korea Advanced Institute of Science and Technology (KAIST) <br> -B.S. in Computer Science at Ewha Womans University

 * Work Experience

-Assistant Professor in the Department of Data Science at the Catholic University of Korea, Rep. of Korea (Now)

-Assistant Professor at the Department of Data Science at Sejong University, Seoul, S.Korea.
+-Assistant Professor in the Department of Data Science at the Catholic University of Korea, Rep. of Korea (Now) <br> -Assistant Professor at the Department of Data Science at Sejong University, Seoul, Rep. of Korea <br> -Staff at Chosunilbo, Seoul, S.Korea

-Post-doc in the Software Convergence Research Institute at Sungkyunkwan University, Suwon, S.Korea

-Staff at Chosunilbo, Seoul, S.Korea